 If you have received an automatic Federal extension (Form 7004), the time for filing your Arkansas Corporation Income Tax Return shall be extended until 30 days after the due date of your federal return.
 When filing the Arkansas Form AR1100CT, check the box at the top indicating that the Federal Extension Form 7004 and/ or Arkansas Extension Form AR1155 has been filed and file the Arkansas return on or before the extended due date.
 It is no longer necessary to include a copy of the Federal Form 7004.
 To request an initial Arkansas extension of 180 days from the original Arkansas return due date or an Arkansas extension of 60 days beyond the automatic federal extension due date, complete and mail Arkansas Form AR1155 by the federal extended due date or, if applicable, the Arkansas extended due date to the Corporation Income Tax Section.
 If you have an automatic federal extension and do not want to request an additional 60 day Arkansas extension, you do not fill out the Form AR1155.
 Extensions using Form AR1155 are only available for the filing of original returns.
-Approved Arkansas extension(s) must be attached to the Arkansas income tax return when it is filed.
 Submit payment with the AR1155 Voucher that is attached to the form only if you are requesting an Arkansas Extension, unless paying by EFT method.